Urban Guide Quebec

 Last Updated on March 4, 2024 by Pamela MacNaughtan

-Warm sunny days are the perfect backdrop for an Ile d’Orleans wine tour.
+Warm sunny summer days are the perfect backdrop for an Ile d’Orleans wine tour.
 The sun warming your skin as you admire the spectacular winery views, and contemplate how many bottles of wine you can buy before it looks like you might have a problem.

 A new tour departing from Place d’Armes, a few steps from Château Frontenac, in Old Quebec City, The Wine Tour is one of the best ways to discover Quebec City wineries.